Notre musique: Plot

 The film is divided into three parts inspired by the Divine Comedy of Dante.
 "Realm 1: Hell" is a relatively brief, non-narrative montage composed of appropriated documentary and narrative fictional footage depicting war, carnage, and violence.

 The second segment, "Realm 2: Purgatory", makes up the bulk of the film.
 Godard, playing himself, is waiting at the airport to depart to a European arts conference in Sarajevo.
 There he meets Ramos Garcia, a nationalized French Israeli, who is going to the conference as an interpreter.
 Ramos is looking forward to seeing his niece at the conference, Olga Brodsky, a French-speaking Jew of Russian descent.
 Another young woman at the conference, Judith Lerner, a journalist from Tel Aviv, visits the French ambassador and entreats him to have an on-the-record conversation about Jewish-Palestinian relations ("not a just conversation; just a conversation").
-Later she interviews the poet Mahmoud Darwish, who says that the Palestinian struggle defines Israel.
+Later she interviews the poet Mahmoud Darwish, who says that Israel defines the Palestinian struggle.
 In between these encounters, Judith surveys the city, and visits the Mostar bridge, where she reads Emmanuel Levinas (Entre Nous).

 Meanwhile, Olga attends Godard's lecture, ostensibly about the relationship between image and text.
 In addition to touching on a variety of other topics, Godard explains his opposition to the common cinematic trope of "shot/reverse shot," the cutting back and forth between two characters in a conversation or an exchange.
 Godard explains that presenting two characters in such a way, framed identically, regressively effaces their differences, and can be used as a tool of propaganda.
 Later Olga meets with her uncle Ramos, and discusses with him the philosophical problem of suicide.

 After the conference, Godard is back home, watering his garden.
 He gets a call from Ramos Garcia, who tells Godard about a young woman who ran into a theater and declared she had a bomb in her bag.
 She asked for one person to die with her for Israeli-Palestinian peace; everyone left the theater.
 The police came and shot her.
 When they opened her bag, all they found were books.
 Garcia tells Godard that he is sure it was Olga.

 In "Realm 3: Heaven," a brief postlude, Olga wanders contemplatively through an idyllic lakeside setting that appears to be guarded by American marines.

 A part on the soundtrack of the movie is made by Meredith Monk, an American composer.